zeedz-gmbh/zeedz-flow-contracts/README.md

 Many of the in-game purchases lead to real-world donations to NGOs focused on climate action.
 The carbonOffset attribute of a Zeedle proves the impact the in-game purchases related to this Zeedle have already made with regards to reducing greenhouse gases.
 This value is computed by taking the current dollar-value of each purchase at the time of the purchase, and applying the dollar-to-CO2-offset formular of the current climate action partner.

-## What are ZeedzItems?

-The main heros of Zeedz are Zeedles - cute little nature-inspired monsters that grow with the real world weather.
-But there are manifold items that users can pick up along their journey, from Early Access keys to Zeedle wearables.
-These items are so called ZeedzItems.

 ## Scripts

 ### Testing